Meticulously crafted from the finest materials, the YUS5 offers resonance akin to a grand piano in an elegant upright design.

 Digital Pianos Delivery & Setup

-Digital Piano delivery and setup is available in the Sydney Metro area for the cost of $150 +$0.30 per stair.
+Digital Piano delivery and setup is available in the Sydney Metro area for the cost of $150.
+Surcharge will apply for stairs, or other difficult delivery.

 Additional surcharges apply to deliveries outside of the Sydney Metro area, and will need to be scheduled in advance.
 Please contact us for an obligation free quote.